 - Peel the parchment paper at the bottom of the cake and check if the center of the cake is no longer moist.
 If it is still moist and wet, invert the cake where the moist part (bottom) facing up.
 Bake until the center is no longer moist (around 10-15 minutes).

-Note: I started at 50 minutes as suggested by the recipe, turned out that it is not enough.
+Note: I started at 50 minutes as suggested by the recipe, turned out that it is not enough, probably because I used a wire rack and did not directlt put the cake pan into the deep pan.
 I adjusted it and ended up to 1 hour and 10 minutes for my oven.
 This is after I returned it back into the oven for 20 minutes more (not water bath).
-Next time, I’ll do full 1 hour and 10 minutes in water bath and will update this post.
+Next time, I’ll do full 1 hour and 10 minutes in water bath without the wirerack and I will update this post.

 Good to Know:

 - No need to grease the side of the pan.
 Once baked, the cake will pull away from the side of the pan easily.
-I grease the bottom of the pan to hold the parchment paper steady.
+I only greased the bottom of the pan to hold the parchment paper steady.